devopskube/redmine_openid_connect/README.md

 **Note** *This plugin is at the moment, a proof of concept (POC).
 Further coding needs to be added to ensure security.*

 ## Introduction ##
 This is a plugin based on the implementation of redmine_cas.
-It redirects to a SSO server bypassing the original Redmin login authentication.
+It redirects to a SSO server bypassing the original Redmine login authentication and using the SSO server authentication in it's place.

 ## Usage ##
 1. Go to your Redmine plugins directory.